 - Send it in

 Tell someone when you need to have these done.
-Your parents, your coworkers, peers, a career counselor, or the people writing your references are all good choices, but essentially whoever will keep you on track.
+Your parents, your co-workers, peers, a career counselor, or the people writing your references are all good choices, but essentially have it be whoever will keep you on track.

 When you get around to doing those big projects, sit down and get it done.
 We’ve all procrastinated, and it generally turns out just fine.
 But that doesn’t mean you can let yourself get away with it.
 If you say you’re going to finish a project, sit down and don’t let yourself get up until you finish it.
 Give yourself a reward every time you reach a mini goal (like that picture that was going around Facebook a while back: you get a gummy bear every time you read a certain amount), but don’t let yourself not finish.